Phillies Prospect Power Rankings, third edition

 2017 stats: .338/.425/.669, 10 HR, 9 2B, 2 3B, 20 BB, 26 K in 39 games at Triple-A Lehigh Valley

 Hoskins hasn’t slowed down.
 And, really, if you look at his numbers since his first full minor league season in A-ball two years ago, he’s barely slowed down since he was selected with the Phillies 5th-round pick out of Cal State-Sacramento in the 2014 draft.
 Hoskins’ .669 slugging percentage is nearly 100 points higher than the next player in the International League’s leader board, and he has excellent strikeout-to-walk numbers.
 He’ll probably never be a Gold Glove-caliber first baseman, but that bat can play.
 UPDATED: As this was being written, Hoskins hit a grand slam in a matinee at Rochester.
 So, 11 home runs on the year.
 Have mercy.
+UPDATE ON THE UPDATE: Another home run in Thursday's game.
+So, 12 in 40 games.
+No big deal.

 ETA: Late 2017